Georgia hires 'great fit' Crean as head coach

 The deal is for six years, a source told ESPN's Adrian Wojnarowski.

-Crean, 51, spent nine seasons at Indiana before being let go after an 18-16 campaign in 2016-17.
+Crean, who will turn 52 on March 25, spent nine seasons at Indiana before being let go after an 18-16 campaign in 2016-17.
 He has spent this season working as an analyst for ESPN.

 Crean's hiring comes one day after former Ohio State coach Thad Matta withdrew from the Georgia coach search after becoming the first known candidate to interview for the job.